nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 ### Step 1: General Information

-The general information step provides a brief description of the process for adding a new application to the NMaaS catalog.
+The general information step provides a brief description of the process for adding a new application to the nmaas catalog.

 Users are required only to tick the `I read the general instructions above checkbox before proceeding to the next step, Basic application information`.